Alcohol and Stress

 If you’ve been using alcohol to cope with stress, it can become a problem.
 In this instance, while you do need to learn healthy coping techniques, you also need to address the resulting addiction.

-Finding treatment and asking for help is your first step.
+Finding the right alcohol rehab facility and asking for help is your first step.
 Look for a treatment center that will not only help treat your addiction but also any mental health concerns.

 Kicking back with a drink sounds like a great way to relieve stress; however, it can ultimately bring about more problems and stress in your life.
 Finding healthy ways to cope with stress is essential.